tdhock/tdhock.github.io/_posts/2020-03-31-binsegRcppInside.md

 Note that doing the above makes a binary/executable binsegRcppInside which contains copies of the machine code / objects defined in the binsegRcpp C++ code.
-This only works if we can get access to the binsegRcpp source code (which should be possible for all CRAN packages as long as we have an internet connection).
+This method only works if we can get access to the package source code (which should be possible for all CRAN packages as long as we have an internet connection).

 Another way to achieve the same result is to link our compiled binary